 Uganda Medical Association president Dr Ekwaro Obuku gestures at doctors to calm down as they booed Prime Minister Ruhakana Rugunda (in grey suit) who was addressing them during a meeting on November 6, 2017.
 PHOTO | RACHEL MABALA | NATION

-Doctors working in Ugandan public hospitals went on strike on Monday to protest low salaries and shortages of essential supplies, a spokesman for their union told Reuters.
+Doctors working in public hospitals went on strike on Monday to protest low salaries and shortages of essential supplies.

-Diana Atwine, permanent secretary at the ministry of health, told Reuters the government was willing to raise doctors’ salaries and address their other concerns but they should be patient.
+Diana Atwine, permanent secretary at the ministry of health, said the government was willing to raise doctors’ salaries and address their other concerns but they should be patient.